-Resolution Procedure: Completed inmate grievance forms will be referred to a level one officer.
+Resolution Procedure: Completed inmate grievance forms will be referred to a level one staff member.

-Level one officer will attempt to resolve the complaint by conducting a full investigation into the complaint or grievance.
+Level one staff member will attempt to resolve the complaint by conducting a full investigation into the complaint or grievance.

-- If the grievance is custody specific and can be handled by a Correctional Deputy, that officer will propose a resolution to the inmate within two (2) days.
-If the grievance is program specific, it will be forwarded to the appropriate program.
-Since those functions are not all staffed on a 24/7 basis, the program specific grievances will be handled within 72 hours excluding weekends and holidays. - If the inmate is satisfied with the resolution the inmate will sign the form approving the resolution and terminating the grievance. - If the inmate is not satisfied with the resolution, the level one officer will complete the appropriate section and refer the grievance to level two officer.
+- If the grievance is custody specific and can be handled by a Correctional Corporal, that Corporal will propose a resolution to the inmate within 14 days. - If the grievance is program specific, it will be forwarded to the appropriate program.
+Since those functions are not all staffed on a 24/7 basis, the program specific grievances will be handled within 72 hours excluding weekends and holidays. - If the particular grievance requires additional follow up or coordination amongst various programs or services, it will then be forwarded to the Inmate Services Officer for review and response.
+In these cases, the Inmate Services Officer will propose a resolution in a reasonable timeframe, and should be within 72 hours excluding weekends and holidays. - The level one staff member will consider all facts and make a determination whether the grievance is founded, unfounded, or reject the grievance.
+The level one staff member will provide the inmate with a copy of the written finding.
+A written statement of the results will be provided to the inmate by the end of the next business day. - If the inmate is satisfied with the resolution, the inmate will sign the form approving the resolution and terminate the grievance. - If the inmate is not satisfied with the resolution, the inmate may request the grievance be sent to the Sergeant for a level two appeal.

-Level two officer will review the grievance and the action taken by the level one officer.
+Level two officer will review the grievance and the action taken by the level one staff member.